merwane/Bitez/README.md

 Bitez: Self hosted cryptocurrency wallet as a service
 ==============================================

-**Bitez** _(pronounced Bit Easy)_ is a self hosted cryptocurrency wallet server you can use to create BTC/BCH/ETH wallets and perform multiple operations such as transactions and wallets generation with a simple HTTP interface.
+**Bitez** _(pronounced Bit Easy)_ is a self-hosted cryptocurrency wallet server you can use to create BTC/BCH/ETH wallets and perform multiple operations such as transactions and wallets generation with a simple HTTP interface.

 You will need mongodb to store wallets, user accounts and api keys.
 Of course, private keys are encrypted before getting stored.